asidiki/budget-tracker/README.md

-# Social-Network-API
+# Budget-Tracker
 ![Github licence](http://img.shields.io/badge/license-MIT-blue.svg)

 ## Description
-This project is an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+This project is an API for a budget tracker web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
 This application uses MongoDB, Express.js, and Mongoose.

 ## Table of Contents
 * [Installation](#installation)